-Peter Unsworth B.Com (Non-Executive Chairman), Director since 28 April 2006 Experience and expertise Mr Unsworth, formerly a chartered accountant, has more than 40 years' experience in the corporate finance, investment, and securities industries and has a wealth of management experience with both public and private companies.
-A former Executive Director with a leading Western Australian stockbroking company, Mr Unsworth has been a Director of a number of public exploration and mining companies.
-He is a former Director and Chairman the Western Australian Government owned Gold Corporation (operator of The Perth Mint).
-Other current directorships None Former directorships in last three years Stealth Global Holdings Limited (appointed July 2018, retired Octob per 2019) Special responsibilities Chair of the Board Interests in shares and Ordinary shares - Impact Minerals Limited 19,994,440 options Unlisted options - Impact Minerals Limited 35,000,000 Listed options - Impact Minerals Limited 2,000,171
+Peter Unsworth B.Com (No n-Executive Chairman), Director since 28 April 2006 Experience and expertise Mr Unsworth, formerly a chartered accountant, has more experience in the corporate finance, investment, and securitie has a wealth of management experience with both pub companies.
+A former Executive Director with a leading We stockbroking company, Mr Unsworth has been a Director of a nexploration and mining companies.
+He is a former Director and Western Australian Government owned Gold Corporation (operation). s industries and lic and private stern Australian number of public Chairman of the Other current directorships None Former directorships in last three years Stealth Global Holdings Limited (appointed July 2018, retired October 2019) Special responsibilities Chair of the Board Interests in shares and Ordinary shares - Impact Minerals Limited 19,994,440 Unlisted options - Impact Minerals Limited 35,000,000 options Listed options - Impact Minerals Limited 2,000,171